FREE Shipping on US Orders $50+ Today!

-This is an extra sheet of stickers.
+This is an extra sheet of clings.
 One set is already included in every Time-In ToolKit.
 An extra sheet is ideal if you have many little hands that will be using the ToolKit and/or if one gets lost or damaged.

 Children learn more from watching the things we do than listening to the things we say.